-Funds enjoy a special treatment in relation to some legal aspects, such as claw-back provisions in case of insolvency of the seller or a special tax regime, which are analysed in other questions of this chapter.
+Funds enjoy a special treatment in relation to some legal aspects, such as clawback provisions in case of insolvency of the seller or a special tax regime, which are analysed in other questions of this chapter.

-As Funds are not legal entities, they do not have shareholders or directors; however, shareholders with a significant stake in a management company (basically, more than 10%) need to meet certain individual suitability standards, and members of the board of directors need to be honourable, the majority of them having to be experienced.
+As Funds are not legal entities, they do not have shareholders or directors; however, shareholders with a significant stake in a management company (basically, more than 10 per cent) need to meet certain individual suitability standards, and members of the board of directors need to be honourable, the majority of them having to be experienced.

 7.3 Non-Recourse Clause.
-Will a court in Spain give effect to a contractual provision (even if the contract's governing law is the law of another country) limiting the recourse of parties to available funds?

-A court would in principle give effect to a contractual provision whereby one of the parties agrees to limit recourse to a limited number of the other party's assets.
+Will a court in Spain give effect to a contractual provision (even if the contract's governing law is the law of another country) limiting the recourse of parties to available funds? provision whereby one of the parties agrees to limit recourse to a limited number of the other party's assets.

 7.4 Non-Petition Clause.
-Will a court in Spain give effect to a contractual provision (even if the contract's governing law is the law of another country) prohibiting the parties from: (a) taking legal action against the purchaser or another person; or (b) commencing an insolvency proceeding against the purchaser or another person?
+Will a court in Spain give effect to a contractual provision (even if the contract's governing law is the law of another country) prohibiting the parties from:(a) taking legal action against the purchaser or another person; or (b) commencing an insolvency proceeding against the purchaser or another person?